Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-Hi this is Aryan and this is my contribution.
+Hello everyone
+I am Vishwajeet Kumar
+Learning git and github from Anuj Kumar Sharma
-This is my first contribution
+This is My first Contribution to open source
-hello anuj thanks for this video.
-Very Helpful